YangLi624/Regulus/README.md

 | `tian-crispra-post-state-v1` | Gene + CFO, post-state | Tian et al. CRISPRa profiles from human iPSC-derived neurons |
 | `joung-tfatlas-cfo-post-state-v1` | CFO only, post-state | Joung et al. TFAtlas profiles from transcription-factor overexpression during directed differentiation of human pluripotent stem cells |

-Released bundles are designed for direct use and method exploration.
-They are not article-reproduction packages or substitutes for dataset-specific validation.

 ## Input representations

 `post_state` bundles consume the supplied gene and CFO matrices as-is and do